natete/DrupalDevDays-Ionic-Workshop/README.md

 </ion-list>
 ```

 This syntax is a little bit special.
 We use square brackets in an attribute to tell Angular that the value we are assigning to the attribute is a variable.
-In this case we are assigning to the virtualItem attribute (it's a directive, actually) the array of sessions to iterate through.
+In this case we are assigning to the virtualItem attribute (it's a directive, actually, an Angular construct to extend html) the array of sessions to iterate through.
 The virtual scroll will set a fixed number of items in the DOM according with the size of the screen and the size of the items and handle the scroll just changing the content of these items.
 Having a DOM with less item increases performance dramatically since we limit the number of event listeners.
 The asterisk syntax is used by directives that altere the DOM (as the ngFor was doing before).
 The **virtualItem** attribute works with the previous **virtualScroll** and provides a way to define the variable we use in the iteration.
 Finally we use innerHtml to correctly show the titles because they contain characters defined by its ASCII code and text-wrap to allow the text to spread to as many lines as it needs.